 Legal cannabis businesses and investors have something that many of the dot-com stakeholders probably could have used: the benefit of hindsight.
 Investors can look to previous bubble cycles to find indications of where cannabis markets might be on the timeline while seeking out companies with solid foundations.
 Meanwhile, cannabis companies can ensure their staying power by adopting proven business models.

 Cannabis businesses entering the US market

-At this time, there are 11 legal adult-use cannabis states in the US as well as 22 medical cannabis states.
+At this time, there are 11 legal adult-use cannabis states in the US as well as 22 additional medical cannabis states for a total of 33 with medical access.
 The US cannabis market was worth US$11.3 billion in 2018 with a compound annual growth rate of 14.5 percent forecasted up to 2025, according to data from Grand View Research.
 That’s already a huge market considering that US cannabis companies are operating within a fragmented marketplace without the ability to conduct business across state lines.
 Data by Barclays Investment Bank suggests that if cannabis was nationally legal in the US today, the market would be worth approximately US$28 billion, and could be worth as much as US$41 billion by 2028.